mvoidex/hsdev/README.md

 hsdev
 =====

-Haskell development tool with support of autocompletion, symbol info, go to declaration, find references etc.
+Haskell development library and tool with support of autocompletion, symbol info, go to declaration, find references etc.